aricooperdavis/grav-plugin-ip-blacklist/README.md

 You can also add IPs to your local blacklist using the IP Blacklist page in the Admin plugin.
 This is a nice graphical interface for the `local` table of the `/user/data/ip-blacklist/blacklists.sqlite` database.

 ![Screenshot of the IP Blacklist Admin Interface, showing how the local blacklist can be searched, and IP addresses added and removed.](./resources/IP%20Blacklist%20Admin%20Interface.png "IP addresses can be added and removed from the local blacklist from the Admin interface.")

+If you wish to limit the size of the local blacklist you can enable the Auto-Clean Grav Scheduler job and set a maximum number of IP addresses in the plugin configuration.
+This job will run daily to trim the local blacklist to size and compress the database.

 ### Filtering
 Filtering works by matching the [URI](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier#Example_URIs) of incoming requests to your site against known abusive requests.
 This is done using regex pattern matching, and this plugin comes by default with a number of regex patterns to match known exploits.